 For the purpose of these procedures, the eight disciplines in the Division will be grouped as follows: the biological sciences group (consisting of biology and biochemistry/molecular biology), the physical sciences group (consisting of chemistry, geography, geoscience, and physics), and the mathematical sciences group (consisting of mathematics and statistics).

-- Executive Committee: comprised of the Division Head, the coordinators of the following disciplines: biological sciences, chemistry, earth and mineral sciences, mathematical sciences, and physics, and the coordinators of the division degree programs (biology, environmental studies, mathematics, and science).
-The charge to the committee shall be strategic planning with respect to programs, facilities and faculty.
-In addition, this committee will oversee the elections of the Faculty Affairs, Academic Affairs, and Student Affairs and Oureach committees described below.
+- Executive Committee: comprised of the Division Head, the coordinators of the following disciplines: biological sciences, chemistry, earth and mineral sciences, mathematical sciences, and physics, and the coordinators of the division degree programs.
+The charge to the committee shall be strategic planning with respect to programs, facilities, and faculty.
+In addition, this committee will oversee the election of the Divisional Affairs Committee described below.

-- Faculty Affairs Committee: comprised of five members with one representative from each discipline group and two at large members.
-The charge to the committee includes but is not limited to
+- Divisional Affairs Committee: comprised of five members with one representative from each discipline group and two at large members.
+The charge to the committee includes but is not limited to:

 - serving as the nomination committee in the division head selection process; in particular, this committee is responsible for all votes of confidence related to selecting and removing the Division Head;